bernhardHartleb/Install-VM-Debian/README.md

 ## (Optional) VM optimization

-Optimize your VM to safe time in the future:
+Optimize your VM to save time in the future:
  - Enable the shared clipboard between Host and Guest.
  - Assign a 2nd CPU to the VM if available.
  - Assign more than 1GB of RAM.